Kevin-Kwan/Lets-Surf/README.md

 # Game Design Document (./Game Design Document.pdf)
 Refer to [this document](https://github.com/Kevin-Kwan/gsmst-LetsSurf/blob/master/Game%20Design%20Document.pdf) for more information about this project.
+This project was made back when I was in high school.

 ## Technical References